Skip to content

 Collection of Exogenous Variables

 In our approach exogenous assumptions are reduced by defining a technology-open model structure that does not only consider processes that are generally expected to prevail on the market under current assumptions on future developments but defines multiple parallel technologies that can also highly depend on the interactions between sectors.
 However, the optimization problem still needs various exogenous parameters that should be consistent across different sectors.
 Therefore, these exogenous values that can be related to each other are collected in the list below.
+To be consistent we try to use the "Projection report" from the German Umweltbundesamt for as many assumptions as possible.

 General developments

-• Macroeconomic development
+• Macroeconomic development (gdp, gdp per capita)

-• Demographic development
+• Demographic development (population, households, person per household)

 • Development of living and usable space